-3.7 GUIDANCE RELATED TO THE DEVELOPMENT OF A CONCEPTUAL MODEL
+9.7 GUIDANCE RELATED TO THE DEVELOPMENT OF A CONCEPTUAL MODEL

-Permittees intending to build a conceptual water quality model should refer to EPA's Stressor Identification Guidance Document (2000).
+Permittees intending to build a conceptual water quality model should refer to EPA's Stressor Identification Guidance Document (EPA, 2000b).
+The document provides a base flow chart for a conceptual model, instructions on developing candidate causes and casual pathways, and guidance on identifying relevant biological responses.
 The stressor identification process-which is at the heart of the conceptual model-consists of five basic steps: (1) define the case, (2) list candidate causes, (3) evaluate data from the case, (4) evaluate data from elsewhere, and (5) identify probably cause.
 Additional information pertaining to the development of a conceptual model is found in Cormier and Suter (2008) and Cormier et al. (2010).